 See the quality of their content

 Consistency is key when maintaining a social account that is engaging.
-For many verticals, there is a direct correlation between how often a kol posts and their traffic and rate of return visitors.
+For many verticals, there is a direct correlation between how often KOL posts and their traffic and rate of return visitors.
 As with marketing any website, it often takes multiple exposures to get a visitor to click and check out your site, and you want to make sure they come back.
-When a influencer is consistently posting high quality content on a regular basis, followers or ipotetical ones are more likely to return, bookmark, and share.
+When an influencer is consistently posting high-quality content on a regular basis, followers or ipotetical ones are more likely to return, bookmark, and share.
 Key opinion leaders who don’t post as frequently tend to have a higher rate of turnover, fewer return visitors, and less loyalty.

 Percentage of commercial content on their account